To find books in the Trent Library, search the Library Catalogue. There's an online tutorial available to learn about the Library Catalogue.

 The call number section for Philosophy is B - BD (3rd Floor Bata):

-TOPCAT uses LCSH (subject headings) in most records, to help us identify items of interest.
+The Library Catalogue uses LCSH (subject headings) in most records, to help us identify items of interest.
 Philosophy is a subject term, which can be made more specific by adding a time period or geogrphical location.
 Examples:

 Philosophy -- 19th century

 It can also be combined with specific topics.
 Examples: